bradyjoslin/assembllm/workflows/scrape_then_summarize/README.md

 ## Workflow

-The entire workflow simply calls two workflows, one to scrape content from a web page, the other to provide the summary:
+The entire workflow simply calls two workflows, one to scrape content from a web page, the other to provide the summary.
+Since we want to generate task output using scripting in a task that doesn't call an LLM plug-in directly, we do so by defining an iterator script to hold the prompt state, and reference the `iterValue` in a post script, which generates the task output.

+> **Explanation**: Pre scripts are used to manipulate the prompt input that is provided to the LLM call in a task.
+Post script are used to manipulate the results from the LLM plugin.
+We can define a post script in the absence of an LLM call in a task.
+Without an LLM call step, there will be no input sent to the post script.
+However, the `iterValue` from an iterator script is available in pre and post scripts, useful for these types of script-only tasks.

 ```yaml
 # scrape_then_summarize.yaml